QD888/DELLEMC-DPS-ReST-api/NetWorker/automation/NVE 19.2/README.md

-# DELLEMC-DPS-ReST-api NetWorker NVE automation
+#NetWorker NVE installation with RestAPI - automation

 NetWorker configuration of an already deployed ave ova/ovf does mean you have to go through the conig gui https://<nve>:7543/avi/avigui.html